Meet the Lab

 Kaylie Dennehy

-Kaylie will be an undergraduate student at UW this fall in the Department of Civil & Environmental Engineering.
+Kaylie was an undergraduate student at UW in the Department of Civil & Environmental Engineering.
 During the summer of 2019, Kaylie was working with Yuemei investigating PFAS degradation.